WWE MAIN EVENT TV REPORT: T-Bar vs. Cedric Alexander

 Find Mike Meyers on Twitter: @themikeshow42

-CATCH-UP: WWE MAIN EVENT TV REPORT 8/24: Alexander & Ali vs. Benjamin & T-Bar, women’s tag match, more
+CATCH-UP: 8/31 WWE MAIN EVENT TV REPORT: T-Bar vs. Cedric Alexander, R-Truth vs. Benjamin, more

 Leave a Reply